Layoamona/LITA_FIRST_PROJECT/README.md

 There are three different ways to structure data namely:

-- Structured data
+- Structured data (usually in tabular format)
-- Semi-structured data
+- Semi-structured data (not in tabular form but it can be transformed into table.
+It is usually in Jason and Xml format)
-- Unstructured data
+- Unstructured data ( comes in media files)

+## Life Cycle of Data Analysis
+-Ingest data
+-Transformation (also known as data cleansing) -Modeling
+-Visualization
+-Analysis
+-Presentation